 Bioenergetic multipliers and digestive efficiency estimates

-The variable in the model for Kleiber multiplier and digestive efficiency are αp,i,s and Efp, respectively.
+The variables in the model for Kleiber multiplier and digestive efficiency are αp,i,s and Efp, respectively.
 The Kleiber multiplier for killer whales (Noren 2011), harbor seals (Boyd 2002, Howard et al. 2013), California sea lions (Weise and Harvey 2008), and Steller sea lions (Winship et al. 2002) are based on published literature values.
 Units are inconsistent in this literature: watts, joules or calories are reported.
 For consistency, we describe all of the Kleiber multipliers in units of (kcal/kg).
 The data input file for the R model is kleiberAlpha.csv.
-The efficiency inputs are in the R script and the wrapper create_EPphis.r reads in the data and estimate the age, sex, and predator specific energy needs.
+The efficiency inputs are in the wrapper create_EPphis.r.
 The details of the Kleiber multiplies and digestive efficiencies of each predator are described below.

 Killer whales

-The killer whale energetic requirements are based on (Noren 2011).
+The killer whale energetic requirements are based on Noren (2011).
 Noren (2011) produced estimates in kcal/kg so there is no transformation of units.
 The multiplier is straight forward: it is based on the average field metabolic rate (FMR) based on equations 1 and 2 in Noren (2011).
 The digestive efficiency of killer whales is estimated to be 0.847 from (Williams et al. 2004).

 Harbor seals

-To represent harbor seal bioenergetics, we apply the (Howard et al. 2013) model which is based on (Boyd 2002).
+To estimate that harbor seal bioenergetics, we used the Howard et al. (2013) model which is based on Boyd (2002).
 In the Howard paper there are three activity multipliers: rest, diving, and surface in a ratio of approximately (20/40/40).
 The activity multipliers for those in watts are 1.93, 5.36, and 6.64, respectively.
 To convert joules/sec (i.e., watts) into kcal/day, it is 1.0 joulesec×1.0 cal4.184 joule×kcal1,000 cal×84,600 secday.
-We divide the activity multiplier of 0.016 by 60 to get to from minutes to seconds, and then multiply by 1000 to convert from liters to milliliters, and by 20.1 which is an oxygen conversion related to milliliters.
+In Howard et al. (2016) the dive multiplier of 0.016 is measured in ….
+To transform this into an energy multiplier related to kcal/kg, we multiply 0.016 by 60 to get to from minutes to seconds, and then multiply by 1000 to convert from liters to milliliters, and by 20.1 which is an oxygen conversion related to milliliters.
 This results in the dive multiplier, in watts, being 5.36.
 Combining all of this information, and transforming watts to calories, the activity multiplier for harbor seals is 103 kcal/day.
 Based on Howard et al. the combination of digestive and heat loss results in an efficiency of 0.825.

 California sea lions